poezio/slixmpp/docs/architecture.rst

 Raising XMPP Awareness: BaseXMPP
 --------------------------------
-While :class:`~sleekxmpp.xmlstream.xmlstream.XMLStream` attempts to shy away from anything too XMPP specific, :class:`~sleekxmpp.basexmpp.BaseXMPP`'s sole purpose is to provide foundational support for sending and receiving XMPP stanzas.
+While :class:`~slixmpp.xmlstream.xmlstream.XMLStream` attempts to shy away from anything too XMPP specific, :class:`~slixmpp.basexmpp.BaseXMPP`'s sole purpose is to provide foundational support for sending and receiving XMPP stanzas.
 This support includes registering the basic message, presence, and iq stanzas, methods for creating and sending stanzas, and